 The ability of medical science to successfully treat infections is in imminent danger with the growing global threat of antimicrobial resistance (AMR).
 The World Health Organization (WHO) has declared AMR one of the “top 10 global public health threats facing humanity.”

-This World Antimicrobial Awareness Week, the USAID Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program—an implementer of USAID’s Global Health Security Agenda (GHSA) goal to fight AMR—highlights its work in countries to contain the rising incidence of AMR.
+The USAID Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program—an implementer of USAID’s Global Health Security Agenda (GHSA) goal to fight AMR—works in multiple countries to contain the rising incidence of AMR.

 Read on to learn more about what we are doing, how we are doing it, and the milestones achieved in our partner countries in the global fight against AMR.

 More than 100 countries have developed national action plans to contain AMR as part of the Global Action Plan endorsed by WHO.
 However, their implementation is severely lacking, particularly in low- and middle-income countries (LMICs) with limited resources and weak technical capacities and governance structures.
 MTaPS assists LMICs to operationalize their national action plans for AMR containment with a focus on strengthening infection prevention and control (IPC) across the health care systems, fostering antimicrobial stewardship (AMS) to promote appropriate use of antimicrobials, and convening diverse stakeholder groups for multisectoral coordination (MSC) on containing AMR—the One Health approach that is fundamental to winning the fight.